mschmulen/raspberry-pi-dashboard/README.md

-Fresh install of Raspbian http://www.raspberrypi.org/quick-start-guide
+Start with a fresh install of Raspbian http://www.raspberrypi.org/quick-start-guide

-On boot:
+On boot configure the following:

 1. Expand FileSystem
 1. Change password